 IARR Main Conference.
-Boston, Massachusetts, July 7-11, 2022.
+Boston, Massachusetts, July 6, 2024 (opening night reception and speaker), July 7-9, 2024 full conference days.
 The IARR Main Conference will be held in Boston, Massachusetts at the Boston Park Plaza Hotel.
 Ashley Duggan of Boston College, and Jeffrey Stokes of the University of Massachusetts-Boston will serve as Co-Chairs for the local arrangements of the conference.
 A Program Chair will be named soon.
 The IARR Board is very excited about having a conference in beautiful Boston!

 Resilience in Interpersonal and Social Environments (RISE).
 Arizona State University (ASU), Date: May 18-21, 2023.
 The IARR New Scholar Workshop and Mini-Conference on Resilience in Interpersonal and Social Environments (RISE) will be held at Arizona State University in Phoenix, AZ.
 Kristin Mickelson from the School of Social and Behavioral Sciences at ASU, Masumi Iida from The Sanford School of Social and Family Dynamics at ASU and Ashley Randall from the College of Integrative Sciences and Arts at ASU will serve as Co-Chairs.